generoi/widget-options-extended/README.md

 # widget-options-extended

-> A wordpress plugin extending [widget-options](https://github.com/phpbits/widget-options) with a fewextended options.
+> A wordpress plugin extending [widget-options](https://github.com/phpbits/widget-options) with a few extended options.

 _Note that this is built with Timber in mind.
 The classes aren't actually added to the widget but can be retrieved using:_